gitter-badger/pyzmq/README.md

 For more detail on building pyzmq, see [our Wiki](https://github.com/zeromq/pyzmq/wiki/Building-and-Installing-PyZMQ).

-We build eggs and wheels for OS X and Windows, so you can get a binary on those platforms with either:
+We build wheels for OS X and Windows, so you can get a binary on those platforms with:

     pip install pyzmq

-or

-    easy_install pyzmq

 but compiling from source with `pip install pyzmq` should work in most environments.
+Especially on OS X, make sure you are using the latest pip (≥ 6), or it may not find the right wheels.

+If the wheel doesn't work for some reason, or you want to force pyzmq to be compiled (this is often preferable if you already have libzmq installed and configured the way you want it), you can force installation with:

+    pip install --no-use-wheel pyzmq

-When compiling pyzmq (e.g. installing with pip on Linux), it is generally recommended that zeromq be installed separately, via homebrew, apt, yum, etc.
+When compiling pyzmq (e.g. installing with pip on Linux), it is generally recommended that zeromq be installed separately, via homebrew, apt, yum, etc:

+    # Debian-based
+    sudo apt-get install libzmq3-dev

+    # RHEL-based
+    sudo yum install libzmq3-devel

 If this is not available, pyzmq will *try* to build libzmq as a Python Extension, though this is not guaranteed to work.

-To build pyzmq from the git repo (including release tags) requires Cython.
+Building pyzmq from the git repo (including release tags on GitHub) requires Cython.

 ## Old versions